April 1, 2025

 • Most watched online streaming service in the US: Dominating the streaming landscape, YouTube is the go-to for millions looking for everything from how-to and unboxing videos to vlogs and viral moments.

-How to post a video to YouTube on a computer
+How to post a video on YouTube from a computer

 1. Log in to YouTube Studio.